ADesprets/cp4i-install/doc/README.md

 > Note: once the Openshift cluster is created, it is required to login once using the web interface to trigger the activation of your api key in the cluster.

 For long-running steps, a progress message is displayed.

-## Login helper

-There is also a helper script to login to ibmcloud and to the cluster if it exists.
-You need to change the name of the cluster which is hard coded inside the script or you can pass it as a parameter.

 ## Directory structure